cobalte90/test_tasks_1_2/README.md

-# test_tasks_1_2
+# Test tasks 1 and 2
-1. Forecasting and anomaly detection   2.
-Generating a KPI summary
+1. Forecasting and anomaly detection
+2. Generating a KPI summary